jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 To that end, we created a CICD workflow to build and deploy our application routing front-end nodes and the Open On Demand web services.
 This workflow ensures that we can deliver features and fix bugs through regular deployments of this software-defined infrastructure.

-In the next section we hightlight trends in the design of large-scale systems in industry and research that are driving evolution of HPC to cloud-native infrastructure.
+In the next section we hightlight trends in the design of large-scale systems in industry and research that are driving evolution toward cloud-native HPC infrastructure.
 In section [sec-tag] we document the design of our software-defined infrastructure to route user connections to desired endpoints and the CICD workflow used to deploy it.
 In section [sec-tag] we discuss the initial use-case for this infrastructure and assess its utility.
 We conclude the paper with a discussion of future directions.